skbly7/django-cas2/README.md

 More useful detailed information about CAS is the [protocol specification](http://www.jasig.org/cas/protocol) and the [CAS Proxy Walkthrough](https://wiki.jasig.org/display/CAS/Proxy+CAS+Walkthrough)

+## Major relase 2.0

+The release 2.0 marks a more definite departure from previous versions of Django and focuses on support for Django versions 1.4 and later.
+See [RELEASE_NOTES](RELEASE_NOTES.md) for more information about the relase.

 ## Installation

 Run python setup.py install as per usual or mess with your PYTHONPATH appropriately.